 A cast of over 150 youth will depict, with dance and music, the journey of the Utah Pioneers.
 Witness for yourself an epic struggles and celebrations of of the pioneer trek West and their attempt to settle the untamed valleys of Utah.

-Sitting under the canopy of stars you will witness wagons, hand-carts, live animals, music, special guests, and one of the largest firework display in the valley.
-This production, held at the Legend Solar Stadium with the vast mountains as the backdrop, will display the beauty of the valley much as it was seen by the settlers as they first entered the valley of Southern Utah.
+Sitting under the canopy of stars you will witness wagons, hand-carts, live animals, music, special guests, and one of the largest firework displays in southern Utah.
+This production, held at Eccels Coliseum with the vast mountains as the backdrop, will display the beauty of Cedar City much as it was seen by the settlers as they first entered the valley.

-For the first time the story of the original settlers is told, conveying the history of Utah’s settlers, such as Catholic missionary colonizers; Greek and Italian pioneers; the Chinese, Jewish, and Mormon settlers; as well as the Native Americans.
-You will see the hard work, attacks, death and sorrow, however it will be overcome by the comradeship, celebrations, Indian dances, and fireworks throughout the show.
+For the first time, the story of the original inhabitants of Utah is told, conveying the history of all of Utah’s settlers, such as Catholic missionary colonizers; Greek and Italian pioneers; the Chinese, Jewish, and Mormon settlers; as well as the Native Americans.
+You will see the hard work, attacks, death, and sorrow, however, it will be overcome by the comradeship, celebrations, Indian dances, and fireworks throughout the show.

 As a result of his love of children, and the joy they bring to his heart, Merrill Osmond began creating the Youth Pioneer Production in the late 1980’s.
 After writing every line and song with the help of Sam Cardon and Cliff Maag, Merrill was delighted to have the first “Youth Pioneer Pageant” performed in his hometown of Draper, Utah with over 12,000 in attendance in 1987.
 The fireworks display at the end of the pageant was known as the largest in the Salt Lake valley, and since then, it has been performed for tens of thousands of attendees throughout the country.